debasmita-econ/debasmita-econ.github.io/_posts/2020-11-24-phd-applications.md

 Here are some factors I would consider:
 - Advisor.
 This is the most important.
 Who do you want to work with?
 Are they kind and supportive?
 - Back up advisor.
 Sometimes professors leave academia, retire, get sick, etc. They're human and these things happen more often than you might expect!
-Or you might not click with your original advisor.
+Or you might not click with your original advisor, or something else might happen.
 If there isn't anyone else to work with, you might face some hard decisions, so I recommend going somewhere with multiple interesting faculty.
 - Location.
 Be honest with yourself about where you'll be healthiest and happiest.
 In addition, different countries have different timelines and systems, e.g., Europe has 3 year PhD programs while most US programs take at least 5 years.
 - Money.
 Did one of the programs offer you a fellowship?
-What is the cost of living around the university?
+What is the cost of living in that area?
 - Other students.
 You're going to be spending *a lot* of time with these people.
 Do you feel comfortable with them?
 Do you feel safe and represented?

 <br>